browserengineering/book/book/chrome.md

         self.previous = previous
 ```

-Right now, the `InlineLayout` object breaks text into lines using its
+Like the other layout modes, `LineLayout` and `TextLayout` will need
+their own `layout` and `paint` methods, but before we get to those we
+need to think about how the `LineLayout` and `TextLayout` objects will
+be created.
+That happens during word wrapping.

+Let's review [how word wrapping works](text.md) right now.
+Word
+wrapping happens inside `InlineLayout`'s `text` method.
+That method
+updates a `line` field, which stores all the words in the current
+line.
+When it's time to go to the next line, it calls `flush`, which
-`line` field, computes the position of each line and each word in its
+computes the location of the line and each word in it, and adds all
-`flush` method, and stores the words in its `display_list` field.
-It's
+the words to a `display_list` field, which stores all the words in the
-going to be a lot of work to refactor this code, but the end result
-will be cleaner and simpler.
-More importantly, it will provide a
-layout object for every piece of text, which we'll use to determine
-where links are and ultimately to enable clicking on links.
+whole heading or paragraph or whatever.

-Let's start in the very middle of things, the `text` method that lays
+We'll start our changes in the very middle of things, the `text`
-out text into lines.
-This one line corresponds to placing a word in a
+method that lays out text into lines.
+This key line adds a word to the
-line of text:
+current line of text:

 ``` {.python.lab6 indent=12}
 self.line.append((self.cursor_x, word, font, color))
 ```

-An `InlineLayout` object will now have lots of lines in it, so there
-won't be a `line` field.
-And each line will be a `LineLayout` object,
-now an array.
-And each word in the line will be a `TextLayout` object,
-not just an unwieldy four-tuple.
-So it should look like this:
+Now, we want this line to create a `TextLayout` object and add it to a
+`LineLayout` object.
+The `LineLayout`s are children of the
+`InlineLayout`, so the current line can be found at the end of the
+`children` array:

 ``` {.python indent=12}
 line = self.children[-1]